internal linking

 Well, that’s no longer the case.
 PageRank now “evaporates” through nofollow links.
 It doesn’t pass through to the destination page, and it doesn’t get redistributed to other links on the page.
 It just goes away.

-In short, use dofollow internal links — unless you have millions of low-value pages you don’t want Google to discover.
+In short, use dofollow links — unless you have millions of low-value pages you don’t want Google to discover.

-Internal linking strategies to avoid
+Strategies to avoid

 Regardless of how long you’ve been doing SEO, there’s a good chance your website is plagued by the following common internal linking mistakes.
 Maybe you inherited somebody else’s mess.
 Or, like me, you learned a ton since you first started doing SEO.